PinMeTo/documentation/README.md

 Ratings and Insights for Google and Facebook can be queried through the API v3 OpenAPI interface.
 Documentation for API v3 is found after logging in to the PinMeTo platform in [Listings](https://places.pinmeto.com/listings) under API > Documentation.

+If unable to login, use this link instead (https://api.pinmeto.com/documentation/v3/) to access page anonymously.

 ## Sample Code

 [Examples](samples/)